Descanonge/neba/docs/source/configuration.rst

    The main difference with the "vanilla" traitlets package is that we allow nested configurations.
-We replace :class:`traitlets.config.Configurable` by our subclass :class:`~config.scheme.Scheme` and use our own :class:`~config.application.ApplicationBase` class.
+We replace :class:`traitlets.config.Configurable` by our subclass :class:`~config.section.Section` and use our own :class:`~config.application.ApplicationBase` class.

 Once defined, the parameters values can be recovered from configuration files